breiting/codecad/lualib/README.md

 # CodeCAD Lua Library Collection

+> IMPORTANT!
+The examples and samples folders are outdated and will not work anymore.
+They will be reworked as CCAD project soon!

 This directory contains a useful set of Lua functions on top of the CodeCAD Core functionality.

 ## Installation